sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 So for linux, we have the POSIX RT extensions.
 In multi-core systems, as we want determinism and simplicity, AMP (Asymetric Multi-processing) is preferred to SMP (Symetric Multi-processing), because SMP tends to load bance the cores, and this is not optimal for determinims.

+For linux real-time systems we would preffer AMP policy, because each work/task, can be assigned to each corresponding core.
+For this we can use thread affinity and by-pass SMP in linux, and emulate then an AMP affinity.
+AMP makes easier to model the behavior of the system, and then its predicitility.

-For linux, the preferredy scheudling policy is SCHED_FIFO, because it is the policy priority preentive run to completion.
+For linux real-time, the preferredy scheduling policy is SCHED_FIFO, because it is the policy priority preentive run to completion (this make it deterministic).
 Also basic synchronization mechanisms are needed, it can induce blocking but sometimes synchronization is needed.
-Also linux has included another scheduling policy EDF.
+Also linux has included another scheduling policy EDF (Earliest Death-time First).

 In linux a NPLT thread stands as the structure of a service. https://man7.org/linux/man-pages/man7/nptl.7.htm